-On October 1, 2012, through our wholly owned subsidiary Vegfab, we entered into a lease agreement for the location of our plant factory located in Yangmei City, Taoyuan 326, Taiwan.
+On October 1, 2012, through our wholly owned subsidiary Vegfab, we entered into a lease agreement for the location of our plant factory located in Yangmei City, Taoyuan, Taiwan.
 The space is approximately 19,375 square feet and can accommodate 600,000 edible green plants at once or 1,800,000 plants per month for a yield of 12,000 bags (approximately 2,500 kg) of vegetables per day based on a 10 day growth cycle.
 The lease is for a term of 8 years ending on September 30, 2020.
-The rental rate is approximately USD\$63,100 per year during the term.
+The rental rate is approximately USD\$61,780 per year during the term.
+Due to recurring losses from operations and in order to conserve operating resources, effective February 15, 2015, our management has permanently idled Vegfab's plant factory.
+As at the date of this report we have not made any determination regarding the disposition of the factory lease.
+We aim to establish a smaller vegetable factory (with production of approximately 300-400kg per day) for demonstration purposes, although no definitive arrangements or plans have been made in this regard.